MINALOTFY10/Country-Quiz-App/README.md

 - **Continent Quiz**: Learn about countries by their continents.

 **2. Dynamic Quiz Generation**
-Enjoy an endless supply of quiz questions with our dynamic generation system:
+Enjoy an endless supply of quiz questions with my dynamic generation system:
 - Questions are randomly generated, providing a unique quiz each time.
 - Experience a variety of questions for diverse learning opportunities.

 **3. Score Tracking and High Score**
 Keep track of your progress and aim for the high score:
 - Your current score is displayed during the quiz.
-- View your high score to challenge yourself to do better.
+- View all high scores to challenge yourself to do better.

 **4. User-Friendly Interface**
-We've designed the app with user convenience in mind:
+The app is designed with user convenience in mind:
 - Intuitive and easy-to-use interface for a seamless quiz experience.
 - Clear visuals and feedback for each question.